Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Atazanavir/Atazanavir_evaluation_report.md

 Atazanavir, sold under the trade name Reyataz among others, is an azapeptide protease inhibitor and used as antiretroviral medication to treat and prevent HIV/AIDS.
 It is taken orally once a day at a dose of 300 mg, if co-administered with ritonavir 100 mg orally once a day, and 400 mg, if administered without ritonavir.

 After oral administration, atazanavir is rapidly absorbed.
 A positive food effect has been observed, atazanavir is recommended to be taken with food.
 Protein binding is relatively high (86%) and independent of the concentration of serum proteins ([US Food and Drug Administration 2002](#5-References)).
 Atazanavir undergoes extensive metabolism by CYP3A isoenzymes with a dose fraction excreted unchanged in urine of approximately 7% ([US Food and Drug Administration 2002](#5-References), [Le Tiec 2005](#5-References)).
-Previous in vitro studies suggest that atazanavir is a mechanism-based inhibitor of CYP3A ([US Food and Drug Administration 2002](#5-References), [Perloff 2005](#5-References)).
+Previous in vitro studies suggest that atazanavir is a mechanism-based inhibitor of CYP3A ([US Food and Drug Administration 2002](#5-References), [Perloff 2005](#5-References)) as well as a competitive inhibitor of CYP1A2, CYP2C9 and UGT1A1 ([US Food and Drug Administration 2002](#5-References), [Zhang 2005](#5-References)).

 # 2 Methods